c-s-li/c-s-li.github.io/index.md

 MBGZ01 Global Operations and Supply Chain Management / Compulsory Course for Master of Supply Chain Management / Macau University of Science and Technology

+MBGZ04 Empirical Analysis in Supply Chain Management / Compulsory Course for Master of Supply Chain Management / Macau University of Science and Technology

 BBAZ16604 Decision Analysis in Business / Compulsory Course for Bachelor of Business Analytics / Macau University of Science and Technology

 BBAZ16504 Decision Making Methods / Compulsory Course for Bachelor of Supply Chain Management / Macau University of Science and Technology